Arghyapa/bnfc/README.md

 ## How to Install and run the project
 ### Installing
-Install the Ripser package by pip install ripser
+Install the Ripser package by pip install Ripser.
+Complete documentation about the package can be found at ripser.scikit-tda.org.
 ### Running
 Run the real_bnfc.ipynb for the real datasets, synthetic_3d.ipynb file for the synthetic 3d datasets, synhetic_2d.ipynb file for the synthetic 2d datasets.